 Bourbon can be a contentious issue for drinkers.
-There are all kinds of “rules” when it comes to enjoying a glass: Have you learned The Kentucky Chew?
-But few of these rules are actually helpful.
+There are all kinds of “rules” when it comes to enjoying a glass, but few of these rules are actually helpful.

-Instead of trying to figure out the sometimes intimidating world of bourbon on your own, there are simple rules to heed at all times.
+Instead of trying to figure out the sometimes intimidating world of bourbon on your own, these are the simple rules you need to know.

 Okay, there are exceptions to this rule.
 For example, every whiskey lover would be thrilled to get his or her hands on a bottle of Pappy Van Winkle.
 But, generally speaking, there’s no need to break the bank when looking for a drinkable bourbon.
 It’s even possible to find a really great bottle for under $30.
 You’re going to drink it, after all, so why not save your pennies for the inevitable drunchies?